 When it comes to gear, it’s important to choose comfortable, stretchy clothing that allows for a full range of motion.
-Note that doing Pilates in Ivanhoe can be quite warm temperature-wise due to the current weather so wear something appropriate.
+Note that doing Pilates can be quite warm temperature-wise due to the current weather so wear something appropriate.
 Tight-fitting clothes like leggings or yoga pants are ideal.

 While most Pilates studios provide equipment like mats, blocks, and straps, it’s still a good idea to bring your own water bottle, towel, and any other personal items you may need.
 Note that there’s no need to wear shoes during Pilates but grip socks are ideal for safety purposes.

 I find classes labelled “classic mat” to be a good starting point.
 They cover the fundamentals and follow an order that helps me become quickly familiar with every move.
 In mat sessions, we perform exercises on a thicker mat compared to a standard yoga mat to cushion pressure points.

 In contrast, there are the reformer classes that use a machine with a sliding platform, stationary foot bar, springs, and pulleys that provide resistance.

 I suggest arriving early to let the instructor know it’s your first time using the equipment.
 This way, they can provide a quick tour and offer guidance.
 While some studios offer one-on-one instruction on the reformer, they can be quite expensive.

 Pilates classes typically begin with a warm-up consisting of gentle stretches to prepare your body for more challenging exercises.
 After the warm-up, you’ll move on to a series of exercises that target different muscle groups, including the core, legs, arms, and back.

 Pilates exercises can be performed using bodyweight or equipment like Pilates balls or resistance bands.
 For beginners, however, a mat is often enough.
 A cool-down is also encouraged.